rkparsons/ableton-workflow/M4L/PushCtrl/README.md

 ## Dependencies

+## Filesystem

+1. pad specific samples must be located in /Samples/PadName/LayerName/Category
+2. shared samples must be located in /Samples/Shared/LayerName/Category
+3. samples must be in wav format
+4. samples must be named like Category_Sample.wav
+5. Category and Sample names must be max 8 characters

+## Liveset

 1. sampler zones must be arranged alphabetically
-2. pad specific samples must be located in /Samples/PadName/LayerName/Category
-3. shared samples must be located in /Samples/Shared/LayerName/Category
+2. sample category maps to zone key (starting at C3)
+3. sample select maps to zone chain (starting at 0)